rails/rails/guides/source/testing.md

 ```

 In the `test_should_get_index` test, Rails simulates a request on the action
-called `index`, making sure the request was successful and also ensuring that
+called `index`, making sure the request was successful, and also ensuring that
 the right response body has been generated.

 The `get` method kicks off the web request and populates the results into the